10-Andy/What-The-Forecast/README.md

 ### **Stucture**

   * #### **Main page**
-    * A image based on the weather will be used in the center of the page.
+    * An image based on the weather to be used in the centre of the page.
     * A search bar will be used to search the location the user wants, this will be above everything on the page.
     * Center of the page will hold all the information about the searched location.

 <a></a>
 * #### **Wireframes**

-  You can view all of the wireframes here
+  You can view all of the wireframes here:

     * [Desktop](assets/images/wireframes/WhatTheForecastDesktop.png)
     * [Tablet](assets/images/wireframes/WhatTheForecastTablet.png)